-- Reduce the pollutants entering the sea from rivers and underwater discharge pipes by improving the treatment of urban and industrial wastewater. - Reduce man-made sources of sea acidification (such as nutrients from agriculture) and increase the resilience of maritime activities to this phenomenon. - Reinforce the protection of natural marine and coastal areas, applying the currently existing corpus of international and European legislation and to guarantee the protection and continuity of the two Ecologically or Biologically Significant Marine Areas (EBSA) off the coast of Catalonia. - Integrate the ecosystem services approach in regulations and regional planning and the management of marine and coastal areas. - Foster research into the effects of global and climate change on the sea and incorporate the results into marine and coastal planning and programmes.
+- Reduce the pollutants entering the sea from rivers and underwater discharge pipes by improving the treatment of urban and industrial wastewater. - Reduce man-made sources of sea acidification (such as nutrients from agriculture) and increase the resilience of maritime activities to this phenomenon. - Reinforce the protection of natural marine and coastal areas, applying the currently existing corpus of international and European legislation and guarantee the protection and continuity of the two Ecologically or Biologically Significant Marine Areas (EBSA) off the coast of Catalonia. - Integrate the ecosystem services approach in regulations and regional planning and the management of marine and coastal areas. - Foster research into the effects of global and climate change on the sea and incorporate the results into marine and coastal planning and programmes. - Promote the joint management of fisheries, with representation from the sector, experts and the government, in order to ensure the sustainable management of fishing resources.